EMMEI96/HFS-harmonic_file_synthesizer/README.md

 ### 1.1.Tips and issues

-It's better to use the application along with a midi controller, since clicking outside the keyboard component disables it.
+__It's better to use the application along with a midi controller__, since clicking outside the keyboard component disables it.
 The pad builder interface can also be used with the computer keyboard and the pc mouse.

 __When using the app with a midi keyboard__: